Knowing Other Languages Brings Opportunities

 Click here to watch the Utah Dual Language Immersion video presentation.

-Below is the link where you will find a copy of the proposed World Language Proficiency Based Core Standards.
+Click here to view the proposed World Language Proficiency Based Core Standards.
 Those who wish to submit comments should do so via e-mail to gregg [dot] roberts [at] schools [dot] utah [dot] gov (Gregg Roberts) by April 1, 2014.

-World Language Utah Core
+World Language Endorsement Information

 American Council on the Teaching of Foreign Languages (ACTFL)